Skip to main content

 Starting July 1, 2026, Parent PLUS loans will be capped at $20,000 per student per year, with a $65,000 lifetime limit per dependent student.

-Existing Parent PLUS borrowers who have borrowed for their students before July 1, 2026, can continue with the current limits for 3 more years or until the student’s program ends.
+Existing Parent PLUS borrowers who have borrowed for their students before July 1, 2026, can continue borrowing under the current limits for the lesser of three years or the student’s expected time to graduate.

 Resources